DmarZX2/Alhosn-api-wrapper/README.md

 1) Downloading the files from [This link](https://dl.google.com/android/repository/platform-tools-latest-windows.zip)
 2) Extract the files to a folder called "adb" where your script are, or using environment variables.
+3) You can put all the files in the adb folder or just "adb.exe" and "AdbWinApi.dll" are enough
-3) Connect your phone to your pc, and enable usb debugging
+4) Connect your phone to your pc, and enable usb debugging
-4) When calling sendsms() method, make adb True
+5) When calling sendsms() method, make adb True

 ### Using ADB